São Nicolau Airport

 São Nicolau Airport (Aeródromo de São Nicolau) (IATA: SNE, ICAO: GVSN) is the domestic airport of the island of São Nicolau, Cape Verde.
 It is located 3 km north of the village Preguiça and about 3 km south of the island capital Ribeira Brava.
 The runway is 1,400 meters long and is categorized 3C.

+History

+In July 2023 Vinci Airports finalized a financial arrangement to take over seven airports in Cape Verde under a concession agreement signed with the island country’s government.
+The company will be responsible for the funding, operation, maintenance, extension and modernization of the airports for 40 years, alongside its subsidiary ANA-Aeroportos de Portugal, which holds 30% of the concession company Cabo Verde Airports.